quanted/esat/paper/paper.md

 where $W^{-} = \frac{(|W| - W)}{2.0}$ and $W^{+} = \frac{(|W| + W)}{2.0}$.

 ## Error Estimation
-An important part of the source apportionment workflow is quantifying potential model error. `ESAT` offers the same error estimation methods that were available in PMF5 [@Brown:2015], but with flexibility for customization.
+An important part of the source apportionment workflow is quantifying potential model error. `ESAT` offers the error estimation methods that were developed and made available in PMF5 [@Brown:2015] [@Paatero:2014].
-\begin{itemize}
-    \item Displacement Method (DISP): Quantify the error due to rotational ambiguity by evaluating the amount of change in source profile that correspond to specific changes in the loss.
-    \item Bootstrap Method (BS): Quantify the error due to the order of the samples via block resampling.
-    \item BS-DISP: Calculate the displacement error on a set of bootstrap datasets to quantify the combined error.
-\end{itemize}

-## Simulator
-`ESAT` contains a data simulator for generating synthetic profiles and contributions which allow for direct model evaluation.
-The synthetic profiles can either be randomly generated, use a previously defined set of profiles, or a combination of both.
-The random synthetic contributions can follow specified curves and value ranges.
-The `ESAT` model profiles can then be mapped to the known synthetic data for direct comparison and accuracy evaluations.
+The displacement method (DISP) determines the amount that a source profile feature, a single value in the H matrix, must increase and decrease to cause targeted changes to the solution loss value.
+One or more features can be selected in the DISP uncertainty analysis.
+The bootstrap method (BS) uses block bootstrap resampling with replacement to create datasets of the original dimensions of the input but where the order of the samples has been modified, in blocks of a specified size.
+The BS method then goes on to calculate a new model from the bootstrap dataset, and original initialization, to evaluate how the profiles and concentrations changes as a result of the reordering of samples.
+The bootstrap-displacement method (BS-DISP) is the combination of the two techniques, where for each bootstrap model DISP is run for one or more features.

+These error estimation methods address different uncertainty aspects: DISP targets rotational uncertainty, BS addresses random errors and sample variability, and BS-DISP offers a combined uncertainty estimate, collectively providing a comprehensive understanding of the uncertainty in a source apportionment solution.

 # Acknowledgements
-We thank Tom Purucker, and Jeffery Minucci for manuscript and code review and edits.
+We thank Tom Purucker and Jeffery Minucci for manuscript and code review and edits.
 This paper has been reviewed in accordance with EPA policy and approved for publication.
 ESAT development has been funded by U.S. EPA.
 Mention of any trade names, products, or services does not convey, and should not be interpreted as conveying, official EPA approval, endorsement, or recommendation.
 The views expressed in